 ReSPACEd advocates green design principles, starting by using supplies that the client already owns and keeping new purchases to a minimum.
 Whenever possible, reSPACEd advocates recycling or donating items instead of throwing them away.

 She is an Oregon native, who grew up in Newberg and attended Linfield College in McMinnville, Oregon.
-MaryJo now lives in North Portland with her husband and 10-year-old son.
+MaryJo now lives in North Portland with her husband and son.

 Christy Charnquist brings with her 11 years of experience as a professional organizer.
 Helping families get organized is what she loves to do most, and she especially enjoys working with moms of kids/teens who have ADHD and moms who own businesses.

 Christy also has extensive experience working with seniors, particularly in the area of downsizing and senior living communities.
 Clients continually comment on how kind and patient Christy is with even their toughest organizing challenges.
 Her knowledge of organizing products and kid-friendly organizing strategies is extensive.

 Christy’s education background is in management and music business.

 She is originally from Seattle, but after 13 years in Tennessee, she has made her home in Beaverton with her husband and daughter for the last 11 years.
 Christy currently serves organizing clients out in Beaverton, Hillsboro, Tigard and Tualatin.